The Introduction of the Polygraph to Baltimore's Police Department

 Keeler Model #6338

 The 'Keeler Polygraph' Model 6338 shown here was the first 'Plethysmic Polygraph' manufactured by 'Associated Research' of Chicago, Illinois in the early 1950's.
-This instrument is the first in the 'Pacesetter Series' which incorporated for the first time a integral photo/optical plethysmograph.
+This instrument is the first in the 'Pacesetter Series' which incorporated for the first time an integral photo/optical plethysmograph.
 The Model 6338 was introduced as a four channel instrument, which recorded simultaneously changes in relative blood pressure, heart rate, pulse wave amplitude, blood volume, oxygenation of the blood, respiration and electrical skin resistance.
 These reading are obtained by utilizing electronic and pneumatic monitoring.
 The 6338 required a 115 volt AC current.
 It weighs twenty- four pounds and is 18" x 11" x 6".
 The 6338 incorporated newly designed printed circuits and a new inking system where the pens are fed from removable, individually capped ink bottles with colored ink available.
 The newly designed vent valves have a positive lock to prevent leaks.
-The design of the cardio cuff, pump bulb assembly and clamp remained basically the same in the 'Pacesetter Series'.
+The design of the cardio cuff, pump bulb assembly and clamp remained basically the same as the 'Pacesetter Series'.
 There were three different traveling cases available, which confirmed to Federal Aviation requirements at the time for travel.
 The price for this model was $2325.00.
 The 'Keeler Polygraph' Model 6338 remained in service through the early 1960's.

 In researching the department, we like to find initiation dates, when the Motors Unit, K9, Aviation, Marine or other units got their official start, and sometimes why?
 Often in getting the initiation date, we'll get a year, sometimes a year and month; we thrive for a full date; Day, Month, Year.
 So while researching Commissioner Hepbron we came across an article with the headline, "LIE DETECTOR IS UNVEILED," and of course, it led us to believe we would learn when our polygraph unit was initiated.
 The information we had right off the bat, was that it came from Page 10 of the Baltimore Sun, 29 November 1955.